 3. You can see Velásquez himself here!

 That was a courageous move for Velázquez to paint himself into Las Meninas.
-You needed to have a nerve to put your self-portrait into a royal commission.
-The artist can be seen on the left with a brush in hand.
+You needed to have a nerve to mingle your self-portrait with likenesses of the royals – and your patrons!
+The artist can be seen on the left with a brush in his hand.

 5. It has references to art history

-6. The title of the painting changed a couple of times
+6. The title of the painting was changed a couple of times

 Initially, the painting was entitled Retrato de la señora emperatriz con sus damas y una enana (Portrait of the Empress with her Ladies and a Dwarf) – we know that from a 1666 inventory.
 Later on, the work was referred to as La familia del Señor rey Phelipe Quarto, or just La Familia.
 The final name, Las Meninas, is documented in the 1843 catalog from Museo del Prado, where the painting resides now.

 7. It was and still is super famous